 Alt-Text as Poetry Collaboration with Shannon Finnegan

 Alt-text is an essential part of web accessibility, making visual content accessible to blind people and people with low vision.
 It is often overlooked altogether or understood through the lens of compliance, as an unwelcome burden to be met with minimum effort.
 How can we instead approach alt-text thoughtfully and creatively?
 This project reframes alt-text as a type of poetry and creates opportunities to practice writing it.
+Together, we've created an Alt-Text as Poetry Workbook.

 Places where Bojana has Presented Alt-Text as Poetry: